 Generally, custody “battles” arise regarding visitation.
 People may not agree on primary residence, or perhaps one party believes 50/50 parenting time would be best and the other does not.
 Likewise, there can also be lesser disputes related to things like holidays, breaks, and vacations.
 When facing these types of issues, the key is working with your Parker child custody attorney to assess not only what’s best for your kids, but also the strengths and weaknesses of your positions, mapped up with the legal realities of statute and the court system.
 Each case is truly different and the detail put into the analysis, as well as settlement or trial efforts, is paramount.
 A good, child-centered visitation schedule can greatly benefit your children as they transition into the new “normal.”
 Sometimes getting there may also necessitate using a child custody expert, such as a Child and Family Investigator, to apprise the parties and court regarding the children’s needs.

 Judges will also take into consideration things like each party’s ability to encourage a relationship between the child and the other parent and your ability to put the child’s needs ahead of your own.
-It is vital that you get the advice of a Colorado family law attorney who is familiar with the law and who will be able to help you put your best foot forward when dealing with the court, experts, and the other side.
+It is vital that you get the advice of a Parker child custody lawyer who is familiar with the law and who will be able to help you put your best foot forward when dealing with the court, experts, and the other side.

 Seek the Help of Skilled Child Custody Attorneys in Parker

 Contact the team at Plog & Stein, P.C. to discuss your Parker child custody case or other family law need, such as spousal support or child support modification.
 We have extensive experience litigating all types of custody issues, both simple and complex, and we know the family courts in your community.
 Call us at 303-781-0322 or contact our family law attorneys online.
 We will help you in your fight for what’s best for your children.